I Modi: Copies of the Agostino Veneziano copy of I modi

-Henry Wellesley owned two engravings that were related to I Modi and they are now in the collection of the National Library of France.
-One engraving was similar to the whole single image in the British Museum and was numbered and the other engraving was similar to the image in the Albertina Museum and was numbered two.
+Henry Wellesley owned two engravings that are now in the collection of the National Library of France, and both engravings are related to I modi images.
+One engraving was similar to the whole single image thought to be by Agostino in the British Museum and was numbered, and the other engraving was similar to the image in the Albertina museum and was numbered two.